 Historically, demand for railway ties has been comprised primarily of replacement requirements with limited activity in new track construction.
-However, since 2004, Class 1 railroads have increased their spending on track maintenance which has caused an increased demand for railway crossties.
-Explosive growth in port traffic and intermodal trains has led to congestion problems throughout the North American railroad industry.
-As a result, capital expenditures on track and infrastructure improvements should remain strong in the years to come.
+Since 2004, Class 1 railroads have increased their spending on track maintenance which has caused an increased demand for railway crossties.
+Growth in port traffic and intermodal trains has led to congestion problems throughout the North American railroad industry.
+As a result, capital expenditures on track and infrastructure improvements should remain solid in the years to come.

 A relatively stable volume of new ties is required for maintenance purposes, as management estimates that approximately 1.5% to 3% of all ties on active railway lines are supposed to be replaced every year.
-Some less-traveled lines have been sold to smaller independent short line operators over the last several years.
-They will continue to maintain the lines and ensure that they are in a serviceable condition, thus necessitating the purchase of railway ties.
+In addition to servicing the demands of the Class 1 railroads for rail ties and timbers, the Company also sells to many short line railroads and to contractors that install and repair rail lines.